phfbertoleti/AutoPilot_Project/README.md

 This repository contains all project files of Auto-pilot Robot Project.
 This code was developed to run in a BeagleBone Blue board and to use Robotics Cape API.

+Attention: this project is FULLY Open-Source, under Beer License.
+In another words, use it as you want to!

 # How to build the project

 Once you cloned this repository into your BeagleBone Blue eMMC / SD Card memory, the first thing to do is give execution privillege to compile and run script: